 With the SRA tool, HHS is seeking to simplify the process for smaller providers.
 The SRA tool takes a provider through each HIPAA requirement by asking a series of "yes" or "no" questions (156 total) about an organization's activities.
 Every "yes" or "no" question will explain whether corrective action should be taken for a particular item.
 Notably, each question provides resources to help providers (1) understand the context of the question; (2) consider the potential impacts to the entity's PHI if the requirement is not met; and (3) see the actual safeguard language in the HIPAA Security Rule.
 All answers, comments and risk remediation plans can be saved directly in the tool.
 The results can be printed in PDF or Excel formats to produce a report for auditors.

 The SRA tool is currently available for Windows and Apple's iPad operating systems.
 The SRA Tool application for iPad, available at no cost, can be downloaded from Apple's App Store.
-More information can be found on the SRA tool's website.

-Read the official HHS press release here.
 If you have questions about performing a security risk assessment or other data security issues, please contact the authors of this alert, Alisa Chestler or Eric Setterlund or a member of the Firm's Health Information Technology group.